 So perhaps we should call it an ‘almost’ zero waste lifestyle, or living ‘nearly’ waste free.
-Either way, it doesn’t matter what we call it, what matters is our intention.
-Without the intention, or the desire we will simply continue living the way we always have.
-But with the intention of living a zero waste life and doing better for the environment and our oceans, we can start making changes – right now!
+Regardless of what we label it, what matters is our intention.
+Without this, we will continue living the way we always have.
+By setting our intetion to do better for the environment and our oceans (however that may look) we can start making changes – right now!

-If you find the zero waste philosophy a little overwhelming, why not look at it a little differently.
-What are some small things you can change to help you reduce your environmental footprint and what are some things that are not negotiable.
-Perhaps you can easily say no to those plastic shopping bags, but you do love your zip lock plastic bags.
+If you find the zero waste lifestyle a little overwhelming, perhaps look at it a little differently.
+What are some small things you can change to help you reduce your environmental footprint and what are some non negotiables.
+Maybe switching to reusable shopping bags is easy for you, but naked soap bars are just not your thing.
 That’s fine.
-Just do what works for you, take it one step at a time and slowly you will feel better about the bigger changes required.
+Just do what works for you, take it one step at a time.
+Slowly you will feel better about the bigger changes required.

-The aha moment, and steps towards living waste free
+The aha moment, and steps towards a sustainable lifestyle

 Once we realised that we COULD reduce our weekly waste, well...things just clicked into place and it all got a little easier!

-Here are some steps you can start implementing today, to help you on your zero waste journey.
+So here I'm sharing the very first steps you can start taking start implementing today, to help you get started on your journey!

-RECYCLE!
 Now I don’t just mean throwing your juice cartons in the recycle bin.
 I mean really learn about what CAN go in your recycle bin and what can't.
 Look on your food packaging for the recycle labels.
 Contact your council to double check what can go in your recylcle bin.
 Contact schools to see if they have any recycling programs set up.
-Recycle your soft plastics with the REDcycle scheme.
 Donate old clothes/housewares to op shops.
 Buy recycled products to encourage a circular economy…(this is a whole other blog article).

 These ideas are the basics for getting you started on your zero waste journey.
 Sure, this is just the tip of the iceberg.
 We could look further into how the products are manufactured, what are the processes involved, who is involved, and what is their ‘carbon footprint’.
 But…well that’s a topic for another day!